ngs-doo/revenj/tutorials/revenj-tutorial-spring-boot.md

       }
     }

-which is slighly shorter version of a similar DSL:
+which is slightly shorter version of a similar DSL:

     module hello {
       aggregate World(ID) {